Furlough Pay and Maternity

 Pregnant and new mums now have to consider how the government emergency coronavirus guidance affects them.
 It is early days and there is little published information but we thought you would like to read our initial interpretation (with some guesses) at how the new measures will affect you and your pay during your pregnancy and maternity leave.

 Furlough pay is being introduced by the government to help employers retain staff during the emergency.
-Furlough pay is 80% of your pay* based on a maximum of £2500 per month.
-This means that the maximum furlough pay you can get is £2000 per month.
+Furlough pay is 80% of your pay* up to a maximum of £2500 per month.
 Your employer may top this amount up to the normal level of your pay.
 Furlough Pay will probably be based on your pay* in February 2020.
 Pregnant mums are designated as vulnerable and are advised to self isolate so may be put on furlough pay if they are less than 29 weeks pregnant and not able to work from home.
 Furlough Pay should not affect mums already on maternity leave.

 We have divided pregnant and new mums into six categories to explain the possible changes to their pay during maternity leave following the introduction of the furlough pay.

 - If you are currently getting Maternity Allowance, this will be based on 151.20/week for 39 weeks.
 From 6th April 2020 this rises to £151.20

 - If you are currently getting Statutory Maternity Pay and are in the first 6 weeks of your maternity leave, you will still get 90% of your previous salary (based on the relevant time period) which includes SMP, followed by 33 weeks of SMP.